jeanfrancoislarente/sitecore-demo-blog/_posts/azure-vmss-agents.md

 - **imageResourceGroup**: this is where we store all VM images
 - **agentResourceGroup**: this is where the vmss (Azure DevOps agent scale sets) are created
-- **vmName**: should be set to a short name to identy, for example, the version.
+- **vmName**: should be set to a short name to identify, for example, the version.
 This will be used to create other resource names

 ```powershell
   $imageResourceGroup = "DevOps-Images"